yonglinZ/RSLabel/README.md

 you can using annaconda to download the python3.6 env and install PyQT5, gdal youself, and put it in the current folder
 ![Python Env](https://github.com/enigma19971/RSLabel/blob/master/python.PNG "like that")

-we provide a package that you can download and unzip to you folder [python](https://pan.baidu.com/s/1h4soOEfQGFiTA88H1b8yuw)
+we provide a package

+[python](https://pan.baidu.com/s/1h4soOEfQGFiTA88H1b8yuw)

-now. you can the RSLabel.exe
+After you download and unzip to you folder. you can the RSLabel.exe

 ##	features